-Q.1 Why didn’t the writer and his uncle think it wrong to outwith the grandfather’s violence and rigour?
+Q.1 Why didn’t the writer and his uncle think it wrong to outwit the grandfather’s violence and rigor?

 He points out that one night his uncle asked him to ride to Rosses Point, to borrow a railway pass from a cousin.
 His grandfather also had a railway Pass, but to him, it was unlawful to use someone else’s pass.
 His cousin was, however not so particular in this regard.
 Yeats, rode and took the railway pass from his cousin and returned home by two or three in the morning.

 To Yeats, his grandfather would never think of such an adventure.
 He believed that every night at eight, the stable-yard was locked and he was brought the key.
 He locked the doors of the home but the writer’s uncles and servants know how to go out at the nights.
 Due to strict discipline and principles, but the lack of suspicion of his grandfather, he, the writer, and his uncles did not think it was wrong to outwit the violence and vigor of his grandfather.
 228

 Q.2 What is the “something in myself” which Yeats felt that he gradually conquered during his life

 Or “Indeed I remember little of childhood but its pains” and “my miseries were not made by others but were a part of my own mind.”

 Or Describe the strict atmosphere of the Grandfather’s house.